conduktor/conduktor-docs/docs/platform/guides/custom-deserializers.md

 Console looks for jars present in folder `/opt/conduktor/plugins` during startup.

 :::caution warning
-Each custom deserializer must be packaged into a single jar with all its dependencies (fat jar).
+**Custom deserializers must be packaged each into a single JAR with all their dependencies (Fat JAR / Uber JAR).**
 :::
 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';